Current Coordinators (2019)

-Luis is a rising junior at Rice from Duncan College.
+Luis is a rising senior at Rice from Duncan College.
 Originally from Kent, Washington, he is double majoring in Biochemistry and the Study of Women, Gender, and Sexuality.
 Luis is involved with the Rice chapter of QuestBridge, a national scholarship organization for high-achieving, low-income students.
 He is also a member of Queers and Allies, SER Scholars, and volunteers at MD Anderson Cancer Center.
-Luis advised in 2017 and can’t wait for YOLP 2018!
+Luis advised in 2017 and coordinated YOLP 2018 and 2019!

 Board of Directors